 Constipation and Gastrointestinal Issues

 Constipation is a strong sign of paraprostatic cysts because when they become too large, they start to put tons of pressure on the urethra, which in consequence, displaces the colon and rectum.
-If it is accompanied by abdominal pain and difficulties when urinating and defecating, then cysts might be the issue.
+Cysts might be the issue if it is accompanied by abdominal pain and difficulties when urinating and defecating.
 In addition, if you observe flattened stools, then you can confirm (almost) that it is a case of enlarged cysts.

-If you have observed that your dog has a bloody discharge – along with pain and discomfort when urinating – then it might be a case of prostatitis.
+If you have observed that your dog has a bloody discharge and pain and discomfort when urinating, it might be a case of prostatitis.
 Also, watch out for poor urine stream and discolored urine.

 General signs of pain

-When the prostate enlarges, it creates pressure against different organs and parts of the body, which results in pain.
-A benign case of prostatic hypoplasia will not generate pain; however, when it comes to infection, large cysts or tumors, it is a different case.
+When the prostate enlarges, it creates pressure against different organs and body parts, resulting in pain.
+A mild case of prostatic hypoplasia will not generate pain; however, when it comes to infection, large cysts or tumors, it is a different case.